jrbyrnes/User_Threading/README.md

 The purpose of this project is largely selfish.
 I developed it as a mechanism to understand the internals of multi-threading.
 Additionally, it serves as an outlet to test features of C++.
 That said, I do intend to eventually turn this project into a full library that offers a rich API for multi-threading.

 As is, the engine splits some user supplied functions into threads.
-These threads all belong to the same process, and all belong to the same kernel thread, sol, we are therefore computing concurrently -- not in parallel -- with this lirbary.
+These threads all belong to the same process, and all belong to the same kernel thread, so, we are therefore computing concurrently -- not in parallel -- with this lirbary.

 ## Build